Code-for-the-Carolinas/openmeetingtoolkit/README.md

 3. `git status`, you might have to do other commands until the status says your branch is up to date.
 4. **BEFORE** making any changes: `git checkout gh-pages`
 5. `git pull upstream gh-pages`
-6. `git status` to double check your branch is up to date.
+6. `git status` to double check your branch is up to date, you might have to do other commands **until** the status says your branch is up to date.
 7. Follow the above steps in Contributing to gh-pages, starting at #3 if you want to make any more changes.